 That might be an easier question for a more organized person to answer, but when you're a fly-by-the-seat-of-your-pants planner, the way I am, you always forget to bring something or the other.
 So over the years I've learned to stick with simple, easy dishes I can prepare with few ingredients, and fast, so I have time to do more of something else I love, like take a hike or bury myself in a book or a magazine.
 Something like this 15-minute Vegetable Fried Rice, Indian style.

-This is not to be confused with the Indo-Chinese Veg Fried Rice, which is an amazing dish by itself.
+This is not to be confused with this Indochinese Veg Fried Rice, which is an amazing dish by itself.
 This one has more of a traditional Indian flair.
 It is truly a 15-minute dish, and you make it from scratch, including cooking the rice (although leftover rice is wonderful for this).
 You do need a microwave or a pressure cooker to get the rice done, and you can get your veggies prepped and sauteed while the rice cooks.
 Then all you need to do is put it all together.

 This is a dish almost every Indian cook makes on the fly, and I remember my mom and every aunt had a version of it.
 I often make it with brown rice or even quinoa, but this time, given that I had limited resources, I used the more traditional white Basmati rice.
 This dish is delicious served with some Indian pickle and poppadum and, maybe, a nice vegan cucumber raita.
 Or you can go the extra mile and serve it with a dal.

 You can also vary the veggies here-- just make sure they are quick-cooking.
 I used green peppers, carrots and scallions, but a leafy like spinach, broccoli, or zucchini or yellow squash would all be great in here.